ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Detective.md

 ## Description
 ---
-You are a detective for the city and significant other to [[Celebrity|Sophia Bird]].
+You are a detective for Flavortown and significant other to [[Celebrity|Sophia Bird]].
 Her friends are a bit... hoity-toity for your tastes, but that hasn't stopped you from accompanying her to tonight's event.
 An auction commemorating Rigatoni Alfredo, a world renowned chef.
 You've never met him personally but have heard all the ravings!
 You are sure the food must be good all things considered and with how tough work has been lately, you're looking forward to a night off, irregardless of who's in attendance!

 ## Relationships
 ---